 Spearman's rank correlation coefficient

-The Spearman rank correlation examines the relationship between two variables.
-Spearman's rank correlation is the non-parametric counterpart of Pearson's correlation.
-Therefore, normal distribution of the data is not required for Spearman correlation.
+The Spearman rank correlation examines the relationship between two variables, being the non-parametric counterpart of Pearson's correlation.
+Therefore, in this case, a normal distribution of the data is not required.

 There is an important difference between the two correlation coefficients!
 Spearman correlation uses the ranks of the data rather than the original data, hence the name rank correlation.